GPL to suspend disconnection, several other services temporarily - Guyana Chronicle

 GPL said customers are advised to utilise the various electronic options of tendering payments; these are as follows:

-The company said that any inconvenience associated with theses service modifications is regretted.
-GPL said it will continue to engage the public of these changes, pending updates from the Ministry of Public Health.
+The company said that any inconvenience associated with the service modifications was regretted.
+GPL said it will continue to engage the public on these changes, pending updates from the Ministry of Public Health.

 Customers can continue to engage the company’s sources of information for updates on service delivery.
 For information: Customer Call Centre Tel: 592-226-2600 or the Public Relations Unit: Tel: 592-225-1471.